 We recommend Spocket over Oberlo and Modalyst.
-It lets you start for free and allows you to sell quality products from suppliers based in the US and EU.
+It lets you start without any expense and allows you to sell quality products from suppliers based in the US and EU.
 You can read our detailed comparisons to find out their differences.

-Social media is perhaps the best free way to attract prospective customers to your store.
+Social media is perhaps the most inexpensive way to attract prospective customers to your store.
 If you have a budget for this you can try out advertisement networks like Google Ads or Microsoft Ads to attract targeted visitors.